 Paperbacks and Hardcovers

 Paperback books and hardcover books are awesome, and they can even function as a decor element, among other things as well, which is extra spiffy.
-But they can also be dust magnets and clutter hotspots, often do nothing more than taking up space and hopefully looking pretty.
+But they can also be dust magnets and clutter hotspots, often doing nothing more than taking up space and hopefully looking pretty.
 And, in many situations, we’re usually hoarding books we didn’t care for, don’t plan to read again, or just haven’t gotten to yet, rather than just our current reads and eternal favorites.

 If you’ve been thinking about getting rid of some of your books, consider decluttering the ones you don’t love or haven’t read yet but plan to.
 You can donate the rest or even see if your local library can make use of them later on once it’s safe to do so.